yohanchatelain/fmriprep/CODE_OF_CONDUCT.md

-# FMRIPREP Code of Conduct
+# fMRIPrep Code of Conduct

 ## Our Pledge